tuffee88/d3d12ProxyEdrDx11_0/README.md

    https://github.com/tuffee88/d3d12ProxyEdrDx11_0/releases

+Steps 2 & 3 are now *OPTIONAL*:
+If d3d12_original.dll is not present in the game folder the system d3d12.dll (from system32) will be used.

-2. Grab the real d3d12.dll and d3d12core.dll from your windows/system32 folder, place both dlls in the Elden Ring game folder (where eldenring.exe is located)
+2. *OPTIONAL*: Grab the real d3d12.dll and d3d12core.dll from your windows/system32 folder, place both dlls in the Elden Ring game folder (where eldenring.exe is located)

-3. RENAME the real d3d12.dll to d3d12_original.dll (the one inside the game folder, NOT the dll in windows/system32)
+3. *OPTIONAL*: RENAME the real d3d12.dll to d3d12_original.dll (the one inside the game folder, NOT the dll in windows/system32)
    - Note: If you don't have d3d12core.dll in windows/system32 just omit this dll - or update your Windows version (then perform the copy of both dlls again after updating)

-4. Place the new "fake" d3d12.dll in the Elden Ring game folder, too (where eldenring.exe is located)
+4. Place the new "fake" d3d12.dll in the Elden Ring game folder (where eldenring.exe is located)

 5. Disable EasyAnti-Cheat:
    - Rename start_protected_game.exe to start_protected_game_original.exe